NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: NEWTON-STEP-TARGETED BAYESIAN OPTIMIZATION

-\paragraph{A practical family.} The expectation in \eqref{eq:nest-rearranged} is generally irreducible.
-Empirically, we observed relatively low sensitivity in performance to the precise scale factor used (see Appendix \ref{app:scale-factor}), which motivates the following computationally cheaper acquisition:
+\paragraph{A practical family.} The expectation over the scale factor in \eqref{eq:nest-rearranged} does not have a simple closed-form expression and thus would need to be estimated using Monte Carlo (MC) sampling in practice (see Appendix \ref{app:mc-est-scale} for details).
+This is mainly due to the fact that $s_{\mathcal D\cup(\bs Z,\bs y)}$ is a nonlinear function of $\bs{y}$ and thus non-Gaussian in general.
+Through some empirical testing shown in Appendix \ref{app:scale-factor}, we observed relatively low sensitivity in performance to the precise scale factor, which motivates the following computationally cheaper acquisition:

-with a user- or data-selected $\widehat{s}_t > 0$.
+with a pre-determined $\widehat{s}_t > 0$ that is independent of $\bs{Z}$.
 This recovers GI when $\widehat{s}_t = 0$ and focuses more on curvature as $\widehat{s}_t$ increases.
-In Section \ref{subsec:theoretical-analysis}, we show that samples suggested by NeST can drive the bound in \eqref{eq:newton-step-bound} to zero as the batch size increases for any choice of scale factor.
+In Section \ref{subsec:theoretical-analysis}, we show the NeST samples can drive the bound in \eqref{eq:newton-step-bound} to zero as the batch size increases for any choice of scale factor.